directus/directus/docs/reference/files.md

 Size of the file in bytes.

 `width` **number**\
-If the file is a(n) image/video, it's the width in px.\
+If the file is a(n) image/video, it's the width in px.
-This property is only auto-extracted for images.

 `height` **number**\
-If the file is a(n) image/video, it's the height in px.\
+If the file is a(n) image/video, it's the height in px.
-This property is only auto-extracted for images.

 `focal_point_x` **number**\
 If the file is an image, cropping will center around this point.